shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/ali-workflow-with-custom-models.md

 ## Tree creation and validation

 The syntax for Bonsai trees and the features currently available for campaigns is the same for trees that work with ALI.
-Use the Custom Model service for creating your custom model.
-The Custom Model Parser service can be utilized to validate the Bonsai decision tree.
+Use the Custom Model Service for creating your custom model.
+The Custom Model Parser Service can be utilized to validate the Bonsai decision tree.
 Documentation for these services can be found here:

 - [Custom Model Service](custom-model-service.md)
 - [Custom Model Parser Service](custom-model-parser-service.md)